Maverick2797/advtrains_australian_standard_garrat/README.md

 # advtrains_australian_standard_garrat
 Australian Standard Garrat (ASG) locomotive for the Minetest mod Advanced Trains

 This repo mainly servs as a way to put the WIP model up for adoption after I ran out of patience with Blender.
 The model may or may not be refined in the future if I decide to give it another go, so take it as it is.
+Original model made with Google SketchUp, but I've included a .dae export too to import into Blender.

 Below are my reference sources: